emmajanedrews/base-template/_posts/2017-09-18-everything-you-need-to-know-about-contractors.md

 In this particular situation, we had a client buying a house where there was a heated tile floor in the master bathroom.
 Because the tile was cracked, the seller agreed to have their own contractor replace it.

-The contractor came and broke up four tiles only to break the heating mat underneath. **Thinking they had repaired the issue, the contractor retiled overtop of the now broken heating mat.**
+The contractor came and broke up four tiles only to break the heating mat underneath. **Thinking they had repaired the issue, the contractor retiled over the top of the now broken heating mat.**

 Because they didn’t remove all of the mortar that held the tile down, the new tile they put in ended up sitting about an eighth to a quarter of an inch higher than the rest of the tile.
 This became a tripping hazard, and was truly a horrifying repair.